 To learn more about what makes VMP such a desirable record club, we delve into their latest Essentials Record of the Month release.
 After which, we were so impressed, we asked VMP to join the Sound Matters fold as a partner.

-Continue reading for our full review.
+Continue reading for our full Vinyl Me Please Review.
 There is also a full video overview at the bottom of this post for those who prefer a visual experience.

 Every great album has a story; that’s the mantra touted from the home page of vinylmeplease.com.
 Never a truer word spoken in my view.
 Promising start.
 In their own words, “VMP seeks to experience music more deeply, and we believe in the power of the album as an art form.”